Ice Saints

-The Ice Saints are St. Mamertus (or, in some countries, St. Boniface of Tarsus), St. Pancras, and St. Servatius.
-They are so named because their feast days fall on the days of May 11, May 12, and May 13 respectively, known as the blackthorn winter in Austrian, Belgian, Croatian, Czech, Dutch, French, German, Hungarian, North-Italian, Polish, Slovak, Slovene and Swiss folklore.
+The Ice Saints are St. Mamertus, St. Pancras, and St. Servatius (and in some countries, Saint Boniface of Tarsus, May 14).
+They are so named because their feast days fall on the days of May 11, May 12 and May 13 respectively, which often saw the last cold snap of the season.

+In the United Kingdom, the term blackthorn winter is an old phrase originating in rural England to describe colder spring air.

 Folklore

 In parts of the Northern Hemisphere, the period from May 12 to May 15 is often believed to bring a brief spell of colder weather in many years, including the last nightly frosts of the spring.
 Pupils of Galileo confirmed this weather pattern for the years 1655-70 and reported a marked cold snap over the days of the Ice Saints.
 However, in 1902 William Dines, President of the Royal Meteorological Society, used modern statistical techniques to demonstrate that the Ice Saints were a myth, brought about by selective reporting.
 On the other hand, a review of Kew Gardens data from 1941 to 1969 showed that 13 May was usually the warmest day of the month, and was followed by a sharp drop in temperature.

-In 1582, the replacement of the Julian calendar by the Gregorian calendar involved omitting 10 days in the calendar.
-So if the folklore predates the calendar change, then the equivalent dates from the climatic point of view would be May 22–25.
+It is thought that the tradition originated during the Middle Ages, when it was important for farmers not to sow their crops too early so that the last frost would not destroy the harvest.
+In southern Germany, many gardeners don't plant until the end of the "Eisheilige," the four successive feast days of the "ice saints" Mamertus, Pancras, Servatus and Boniface — May 11-14.
+The chilly period ends with "Sophientag" on May 15, named for St. Sophia of Rome.
+Other names for the late season chill include the “Eismanner” or "Icemen Days".